About Us

 Our Identity and Mission

 ht_twotorahsark_medHavurat Tikvah is a member-led, egalitarian group that began meeting in 1988.
 After 11 years as an independent organization, we affiliated with the Jewish Reconstructionist Federation (JRF) in 1999.
-In 2012 a historic change was made and the Jewish Reconstructionist Federation finalized its merger with the Reconstructionist Rabbinical College (RRC) to form the Jewish Reconstructionist Movement which now serves as the governing body.
+In 2012, a historic change was made, and the Jewish Reconstructionist Federation finalized its merger with the Reconstructionist Rabbinical College (RRC) to form the Jewish Reconstructionist Movement, which served as the governing body.
 At the end of 2013, the name was officially changed to Jewish Reconstructionist Communities, In Association with the Reconstructionist Rabbinical College.
-And, it its ever-evolving tradition, in 2018 it became Reconstructing Judaism.
+And, because of its ever-evolving tradition, in 2018, it became Reconstructing Judaism.

 The essence of Reconstructionism is community-building through learning, revitalization of prayer and mutual support.
 The movement has strong commitments both to tradition and to searching for contemporary meaning.
 It also encourages all Jews to reclaim our shared heritage and become active participants in the building of a Jewish future.